 “But when you were around, it was like I had two brothers.
 Now I have none.”

 I just laugh.
 Then pushing off the wall, I swim a quick lap with Stu following.
 I tell Stu I have to go and beat a swift retreat before the others show up.
 Stu gives me a sad look, having hoped I’d returned for good.
 After showering and dressing, I watch the group going through their regular warm-up routine.
 It seems like nothing has changed.
-Riding my bike home, I know I have changed too much to ever be part of that group again.
+Riding my bike home, I know I have changed too much to ever be part of the group again.
 It isn’t a loss, but growth.
 I can’t define what I have grown into.
 My head has cleared but not completely.

 Robby is sitting in my window when I get home; no respite here.